annalisa144/reverdecer/_posts/2018-12-29-my-kind-of-puerto-vallarta.md

 layout: post
 ---

 We happily joined our friends for a week in beachside Puero Vallarta.
 Friendly, relaxed, successful tourist town - but we get to stay alongside a normal family in a normal week of life.
+(Even had a normal, friendly robbery!)

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ntvGc8GX7uI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>